Constant Overhead Entanglement Distillation via Scrambling

 \begin{theorem} Under an $\Err$-active correction strategy for \cref{alg:random_bilocal_Clifford}, the fidelity of the output state, conditioned on acceptance, is bounded from below as follows:

 where $q=f^n+\sum_{\ell=2}^{\Err+1}q_{\ell}$.
 With $\Err=0$, we recover \cref{eq:new-fid}. \end{theorem}

-At first glance, this theorem might suggest that active correction worsens protocol performance: the fidelity bound includes an additional factor of $\Err+1$ compared to the passive case, indicating lower fidelity for the same parameters.
-However, active correction provides a crucial advantage: by attempting to correct the most likely errors rather than immediately rejecting them, we can significantly increase the acceptance probability.
-While the passive setting requires exact syndrome matching and thus succeeds with probability $p_{\acc} \sim f^n + 2^{-m}(1-f^n)$, the active setting accepts a broader range of syndromes, improving the acceptance probability to $p_{\acc} \sim q + 2^{-m} (E+1)(1-q)$.
-For structured noise models (e.g., errors are dominated by low-weight Pauli operators), the increase in $q$ from $f^n$ to $f^n + \sum_{\ell=2}^{E+1} q_\ell$ can significantly boost the acceptance probability.
-The power of active correction thus lies in this trade-off: a modest decrease in output fidelity is more than compensated by a marked increase in acceptance probability, leading to lower overall resource overhead.
-In \cref{fig:results}, we demonstrate this advantage empirically, showing that optimized active correction protocols achieve significantly better overhead than both passive protocols and prior work~\cite{pattison2024constoverheaddistillation,fowler2010surface,ramette2023fault,sinclair2024fault}.
+Although active correction introduces an extra factor of $\Err+1$ in the fidelity bound (reducing output fidelity compared to the passive case), it greatly improves acceptance probability by correcting likely errors instead of discarding them.
+For structured noise models dominated by low-weight errors, acceptance can improve from $p_{\acc} \sim f^n$ to $p_{\acc} \sim f^n + \sum_{\ell=2}^{E+1} q_\ell$.
+The power of active correction thus lies in this trade-off: a modest decrease in output fidelity is more than compensated for by a marked increase in acceptance probability, leading to lower overhead.
+In \cref{fig:results}, we demonstrate this advantage, showing that optimized active correction protocols achieve significantly better overhead than both passive protocols and prior work~\cite{pattison2024constoverheaddistillation,fowler2010surface,ramette2023fault,sinclair2024fault}

 \paragraph*{Application: quantum repeaters.}